Rokoko/rokoko-studio-live-blender/README.md

 ### Usage
  - In the 3D View press 'N' and a toolbar will appear
  - Select Rokoko in that toolbar
- - Select the streaming port and start streaming data from Rokoko Studio
+ - Input the streaming port and start streaming data in Rokoko Studio
  - Press 'Start Receiver' to start receiving data
  - Select an object in the hierarchy, open the object category, open the "Rokoko Studio Live" panel
  - Assign a prop, tracker, face or actor to this object